khaledjendi/SHOPi/README.md

 - [Completed] Add the facility of adding product to cart.

+- [Completed] Shopping cart is saved per user in the local storage.
+When user login, she/ he finds their previous state of their shopping cart.

 - [Completed] Clothes listing has pagination inluding capability to change items per page.

 - [Completed] Displaying orders per user (with expand/ collapse orders)